soundslikejason/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 100: April 12, Wednesday

+**Today's Progress**: Started Pig Game project.

+**Thoughts**: Using plain JavaScript to revisit and strengthen fundamentals.
+The #100DaysOfCode challenge is finished, but this is only the beginning of my journey! 💡

 ### Day 99: April 11, Tuesday

 **Today's Progress**: Finished responsive travel site and deployed Github Pages!